opentensor/developer-docs/docs/btcli.md

 ### btcli root set-weights

-Set the weights for the oot network on the Bittensor network.
+Set the weights for the root network on the Bittensor network.

-This command is used by network senators to influence the distribution of network rewards and responsibilities.
+This command is used by network senators to influence the weight of subnets within the network.

 The command allows setting weights for different subnets within the root network.
 Users need to specify the netuids (network unique identifiers) and corresponding weights they wish to assign.